 The presence of mint was a nice touch, but these peas were overcooked when we had them the first time.
 We didn’t have them a second time.

 Yes, there are a lot of roasted chickens to be had on restaurant menus around town, but this one is up there with the best of them.
 The skin on this bad boy is perfect and crunchy, and we liked the way it was served in manageable pieces (please cut our food for us).
 Another nice surprise?
 Some of that chicken liver mousse on the plate to turn up the flavor.

 Baby Suckling Pig

 Don’t even concern yourself with anything but the olive oil gelato.
-This stuff is what dreams are made of, and if they don’t start selling little tins of the cookies that come on top, I’m going to steal the recipe and do it myself.
+This stuff is what dreams are made of, and if they don’t start selling little tins of the cookies that come on top, we’re going to steal the recipe and do it ourselves.